'Overwatch' Players Starting To Hate New Hero Doomfist

 Forbes also reported that his kit makes it easy to jump away from danger when he misses his Rocket Punch.
 This makes him a lot more mobile than someone like Roadhog.
 Speaking of Roadhog, this entire situation sounds very familiar to his story as well.

-This actually sounds very familiar.
 Back when Roadhog was introduced into Overwatch, fans also complained about his power.
 He could kill many characters in one shot as well and could even take out full-strength characters with his scrap gun.

 This is where gamers who hate how powerful Doomfist is can rest easy.
-One thing that Overwatch does is to nerf characters to make them more balanced with others in the game and making things a big fairer no matter who you are playing with.
+One thing that Overwatch does is to nerf characters to make them more balanced with others in the game and make things a bit fairer, no matter who you are playing with.
 The same gamers who hated how powerful Roadhog was when he arrived also were angry when Overwatch nerfed him to even things out.

 Of course, while there are a lot of people who hate how powerful Doomfist is in Overwatch, there are likely just as many who love playing with the powerful characters.
-However, Overwatch is great about balancing out the game on a regular schedule so expect Doomfist to get nerfed sooner rather than later.
+However, Overwatch is great about balancing out the game on a regular schedule, so expect Doomfist to get nerfed sooner rather than later.

 [Featured Image by Blizzard Entertainment]